learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-080320-module-2-code-challenge---late-show-1599055692/README.md

 On the episode show page, a user should see:

-- Episode date
+xEpisode date
-- A list of the guests who were on that episode
-- Each guest's name should link to the Guest Show page
+x A list of the guests who were on that episode x Each guest's name should link to the Guest Show page

 ### 4. Guest Show Page Episode links